PistonDevelopers/blog.piston.rs/_posts/2016-03-20-error-handling-in-dyon.md

 Version 0.3.0 added option and result for error handling.

-In this article, I will explain the difference between `null` and `option/result`, and how Dyon steals and idea from an accepted [RFC](https://github.com/rust-lang/rfcs/pull/243).
+In this article, I will explain the difference between `null` and `option/result`, and how Dyon steals an idea from an accepted [RFC](https://github.com/rust-lang/rfcs/pull/243).
 Rust does not support this feature yet, but I think it is brilliant and looking forward to it.

 For an introduction to Dyon, see the two previous blog posts: